weterynarzfred/curl-compare/README.md

 A simple node.j tool for checking for new content on the web.
-For now it only parses nyaa.si.
+For now it only parses nyaa.si and 1337x.to.

 To use create a `sources.mjs` file in the root directory with a content like this:
 ```js